railwayapp/docs/src/pages/deploy/exposing-your-app.md

 <b>A Note on Listening IPs</b>: It's best for your application to listen on 0.0.0.0:$PORT.
 While most things work with 127.0.0.1 and localhost, some do not (Django for example)

-Custom domains can be configured inside the Deployment -> Domains tab.

 Each Railway environment will automatically be configured with a public Railway domain, which looks like `*.up.railway.app`.
 This can be changed at any time if a custom domain has not yet been configured.